synapsecns/sdk-docs/core/networks/Networks.md

 # Networks

-`namespace Networks` provides constants and functions for working with blockchain networks supported by the SDK.
+The `Networks` namespace provides constants and functions for working with blockchain networks supported by the SDK.

 ## Import
 The Networks namespace can be imported like so: